The Azure Code Samples are currently available in English

-Microsoft Bing Speech API: iOS Speech-to-Text Client Library & Sample
+Microsoft Speech API: iOS Speech-to-Text Client Library and Samples

-This repo contains iOS samples for using Speech-to-Text in the Microsoft Bing Speech API, an offering within Microsoft Cognitive Services, formerly known as Project Oxford. * Learn about the Bing Speech API * Read the documentation * Find more SDKs & Samples
+This repo contains the iOS client library and samples for Speech-to-Text in Microsoft Speech API, an offering within Microsoft Cognitive Services on Azure, formerly known as Project Oxford.

 The Client Library

 To add the Speech Client Library dependency to an existing XCode Project:

 - Select your target application, and open the menu

 - Go to your project settings, by single clicking your project, and navigate to the

 Generaltab.
 You will notice that SpeechSDK.framework exists under the

 Embedded Binariessection, click the (+) button.
 In the dialog, select